xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 ---
 title: Transition a new commerce subscription
-description: Upgrades a customer's new commmerce subscription to a specified target subscription. ms.date: 02/23/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Upgrades a customer's new commerce subscription to a specified target subscription. ms.date: 02/23/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk